the-frey/moneybot/README.md

 $ pip3 install tox
 ```

-The tests assume InfluxDB is reachable at 192.168.99.100:8086 (see [tests/conftest.py](https://github.com/elsehow/moneybot/blob/master/tests/conftest.py)).
-This happens to be the IP assigned to the Docker host when using `docker-machine` on a Mac.
+The tests assume InfluxDB is reachable at localhost:8086 (see [tests/conftest.py](https://github.com/elsehow/moneybot/blob/master/tests/conftest.py)).
 If your setup is different, modify the `config` fixture accordingly (or if it's different for enough people we can use an env var or something).

 To run the tests: